 You have to file a tax return if you either owe tax, or you're owed a refund for overpaid taxes, Canada Pension Plan, or Employment Insurance.
 So use this checklist to help make filing your taxes as efficient and painless as possible.

 Note Important Deadlines

-- The deadline for contributing to your RSP and deducting it on your 2017 return is March 1, 2018.
+- The deadline for contributing to your RSP/RRSP and deducting it on your 2018 return is March 1, 2019.

 Manage Your Tax Information Online

-- If you haven't already done so, register with CRA's MyAccount in order to check your RSP limit, register for direct deposit, view the status of your return, and much more.
+- If you haven't already done so, register with the Canada Revenue Agency (CRA)'s MyAccount in order to check your RSP/RRSP limit, register for direct deposit, view the status of your return, and much more.

 Prepare Your Return

 - Use NETFILE-certified tax software to guide you through the various forms and schedules on the tax return.